1987 State of Origin series

 The 1987 State of Origin series saw the sixth time the annual three-match series between the New South Wales and Queensland representative rugby league football teams was contested entirely under 'State of Origin' selection rules.
 It saw the emergence of new faces who would go on to become Origin legends (Queensland's Allan Langer and New South Wales' Andrew Ettingshausen), record crowds for all three matches, and an additional exhibition game played in Long Beach, California (near Los Angeles).

 The 1987 series was also the last in which players for Queensland were selected from teams of the Brisbane Rugby League premiership.
-With the introduction of the Brisbane and Gold Coast clubs to the New South Wales Rugby League premiership the following year, after this series all players in State of Origin would be sourced from NSWRL teams.
-The final five BRL players selected for Queensland were captain Wally Lewis, Gene Miles, Allan Langer, Colin Scott and Greg Conescu, all of whom joined the Brisbane Broncos in 1988.
+Whilst BRL players technically remained eligible for selection, the introduction of the Brisbane Broncos and Gold Coast-Tweed Giants to the New South Wales Rugby League premiership in 1988 meant that, after this series, all players in State of Origin would henceforth be sourced from NSWRL teams.
+The final eight BRL players selected for Queensland were captain Wally Lewis, Gene Miles, Colin Scott, Greg Dowling and Bryan Niebling (all Wynnum Manly Seagulls), Greg Conescu (Redcliffe Dolphins) and Allan Langer (Ipswich Jets), all of whom joined the Brisbane Broncos for their inaugural season, and Gary Smith (Brothers) who moved to the North Sydney Bears.